kwameopareasiedu/react-simple-widgets/README.md

 - [LocalStorageProvider](src/widgets/local-storage-provider/local-storage-provider-usage.md) - Provides a reactive wrapper for the local storage API and syncs changes to its state with the browser's local storage

-- [FlashProvider](src/widgets/flash-provider/flash-provider-usage.md) - Provides a flash message framework built on top of the [DialogProvider](src/widgets/dialog-provider/usage.md) framework
+- [FlashProvider](src/widgets/flash-provider/flash-provider-usage.md) - Provides a flash message framework built on top of the [DialogProvider](src/widgets/dialog-provider/dialog-provider-usage.md) framework

   ***

-- [FilePicker](src/widgets/file-picker/file-picker-usage.md) - A file pickerwidget which also supports drag-and-drop
+- [FilePicker](src/widgets/file-picker/file-picker-usage.md) - A file picker widget which also supports drag-and-drop

 - [DatePicker](src/widgets/date-picker/date-picker-usage.md) - A date picker widget which allows selection of a single date in `YYYY-MM-DD` format